ACRRM/curriculum-docusaurus/docs/rural-generalist/learning-areas/aboriginal-and-torres-strait-islander-health.md

 * knowing where and how to find information
 * working as part of a cross cultural team
 * assisting with identifying processes, such as intervention studies rather than merely descriptive studies, that will assist in improving health outcomes, and
-* being aware of, and using, the NHMRC ethical guidelines in Aboriginal and Torres Strait Islander research.
+* being aware of, and using, the NHMRC ethical guidelines in Aboriginal and Torres Strait Islander research

 #### AS.S.5